arwamohammed-dev/GitHub-portfolio-and-Version-Control/README.md

 ## task 5
 "An image was used as an interactive alternative to the map due to hardware limitations that prevent running live map services smoothly. and A folder containing screenshots of the web interface has been uploaded."
+## task 6
+task 6 files is uploaded